-The well-developed real options literature has investigated the impact of uncertainty as characterized by outcome variance, finding that increasing outcome variance may lead to delayed irreversible decisions and higher costs (Teisberg, 1993; Dixit and Pindyck, 1994).
-However, in policy settings, uncertainty is often characterized by whether the policy will be enforced, rather than by outcome variance alone.
-In this case, the effect of earlier uncertainty resolution on irreversible decisions such as investment is less clear.
+The well-developed real options literature has investigated the impact of uncertainty, finding that increasing outcome variance may lead to delayed irreversible decisions and higher costs (Teisberg, 1993; Dixit and Pindyck, 1994).
+However, the policy environment may also determine when uncertainty is resolved and the impact of resolution timing on irreversible decisions is less clear.
 For instance, consider a firm that must make a drilling investment at a given point in time and faces a 50% chance of an environmental policy that would move oil prices from \$50 to \$70 per barrel if adopted (Kellogg, 2014; Herrnstadt et al., 2020).
-If the uncertainty surrounding the policy is resolved before the drilling decision point rather than after, the probability of drilling could either decrease or increase: if drilling costs \$55 per barrel, early uncertainty resolution would decrease the expected probability of drilling from 100 to 50%, while if it is \$65, it would increase the expected probability from 0 to 50%.
+Resolving the uncertainty surrounding the policy before the drilling decision point rather than after could either increase or decrease the probability of drilling.
+If drilling costs are \$55 per barrel, early uncertainty resolution would decrease the expected probability of drilling from 100 to 50%, while if costs are \$65, it would increase the expected probability from 0 to 50%.
 While the direction of the change in investment varies, resolving uncertainty early here always attenuates extreme outcomes in expectation.

 This paper considers a major pollution regulation in the electricity sector where enforcement was uncertain: the Mercury and Air Toxics Standard (MATS).
 MATS required that electricity generators adopt substantial pollution abatement equipment in order to remain in the market.
-We estimate agents' beliefs regarding the likelihood of MATS enforcement by modeling generators' technology adoption and exit decisions within a dynamic oligopoly framework.
+We estimate players' beliefs regarding the likelihood of MATS enforcement by modeling generators' technology adoption and exit decisions within a dynamic oligopoly framework.
 We then use our estimates to simulate how the timing of uncertainty resolution affects counterfactual outcomes in the industry, including generator exit, equilibrium costs, and pollution.
 Because firms in many sectors-including healthcare, telecommunications, and finance-are oligopolists making irreversible decisions in the face of similarly uncertain policies, our methods and approaches may be more broadly applicable.

-1With uncertainty resolved after the drilling decision point, drilling will occur because costs are less than the expected oil price of \$60/barrel.
+&lt;sup>1With uncertainty resolved after the drilling decision point, drilling will occur because costs are less than the expected oil price of \$60/barrel.